DOSSIER – THE CAUCASIAN SHEPHERD

 Bellicose but not quarrelsome

 The Caucasian Shepherd is physically strong but psychologically well balanced, bellicose but not quarrelsome.
-It is endowed with a marked sense of personal property, which represents the main point of reference of its conduct: there is nothing that may frighten it or place it in a state of inferiority.
+It is endowed with a marked sense of personal property, which represents the main point of reference to its conduct: there is nothing that may frighten it or place it in a state of inferiority.

 AN AFFECTIONATE FRIEND FOR THE ENTIRE FAMILY

 The English zoologist Desmond Morris, author of the world-famous "The Naked Ape" (1968), affirms: "We see animals not as such, but rather as a reflection of ourselves".
 This important concept can be borrowed to explain those feelings of "love at first sight" which at first make a dog expert fall in love with a breed and then turn him into a breeder.
 The inspirer of this passion is generally the outward aspect of a breed; somehow or other this element triggers ancestral desires which then find their concrete outlet.
 Some years ago I was fascinated by the photos of some Caucasian Shepherds published in a magazine.
-I then made acquaintance with a lady who had already been breeding them for a number or years.
+I then made acquaintance with a lady who had already been breeding them for a number of years.
 I found myself literally dazzled by a male which I would define as "terribly gorgeous" and which was to father the first subject (this, too, a male) of my own farm.
 To see this breed and choose it, in conclusion, have been for me all the same".

-What strikes in the first place is, indisputably, that combination of majesty, power and beauty, which is so peculiar to it; a significant role is also played by its fascinating history, which in its own way has molded its personality.
+What strikes in the first place is, indisputably, that combination of majesty, power, and beauty, which is so peculiar to it; a significant role is also played by its fascinating history, which in its own way has molded its personality.
 This animal, for a long time accustomed to working with herds and often separated from man for many days in a row, has developed a fiery, courageous and incredibly determined personality.
 It is generally diffident with strangers - which is normal, considering its past.
 Within the family, on the other hand, it is gentle to everybody.
 This happens because, unlike other dogs with a history and an aptitude and vocation similar to its own, it does not select as a head of the herd a single member of the family, but establishes a truly intense rapport with all its members.
 Furthermore, if it is allowed to get to know and to play with the visitors of its household, it will relate to them nicely.
 Years later it will recognize them as if it had just encountered them for the first time.

-At this point the obvious question is, what type of individual could best match an animal like this which, in the opinion of experts, is equipped with a stable nervous system, a strong build, and a medium-to-high level of aggressiveness, paired with a quite marked docility?
+At this point, the obvious question is, what type of individual could best match an animal like this which, in the opinion of experts, is equipped with a stable nervous system, a strong build, and a medium-to-high level of aggressiveness, paired with quite marked docility?
 It is imperative for it to live in a garden considering that - despite its massive size – this is an active and athletic dog.
 She adds: "I would say that the prospective owner of a Caucasian Shepherd should be self-confident and calm because even as a puppy this dog tends to impose itself as the leader of the herd.
 To prevent this domineering tendency from becoming excessive, it is a must for its owner to be a calm individual who would not be frightened by even the slightest attempt of the dog to disobey".
 The Caucasian Shepherd, which has a healthy and robust physical make-up, is not subject to the pathological conditions typical of its breed and does not create any major problem even from the viewpoint of its diet.
 I suggest always feeding it with top-quality dry food.
 By doing so do it can be guaranteed a safe and balanced diet even in light of the fact that its growth normally proceeds by discontinuous "spurts".
 Finally, for its maintenance, I suggest avoiding extra-energetic foodstuff to ward off possible skin allergies.